-TJC faculty and students consistently excel in their respective fields, and this history of excellence has focused national recognition on the college and has earned the respect of its peers.
-In 2016 and 2018, the Aspen Institute College Excellence Program named TJC as one of the nation's top 150 community colleges.
-The 150 two-year institutions selected-from over 1,108 community colleges nationwide-honors those institutions that strive for and achieve exceptional levels of success for all students, while they are in college and after they graduate.
+TJC faculty and students historically and consistently excel in their respective fields.
+In the last four years, TJC has been recognized by the Aspen Institute College Excellence Program as one of the nation's top 150 community colleges from more than 1,100 community colleges nationwide.
+This award is given to institutions that strive for and achieve exceptional levels of success for all students, while they are in college and after they graduate.